 OFFERED ONLY BETWEEN:

 July 5- August 25

 Due to the length of the tour, there is a five-person minimum.
-However, even you do not have five eager bear-watchers in your party, please do not hesitate to contact us with your interest – as it is not uncommon put smaller groups together to share the experience.
+However, even if you do not have five eager bear-watchers in your party, please do not hesitate to contact us with your interest – as it is not uncommon to put smaller groups together to share the experience.

 “Anan Bear Watching was really amazing.
 I had the chance to see bears and eagles right in their natural habitat.
 It was truly a remarkable experience.
 The team from Seawind Aviation was super nice and made the whole trip even more enjoyable.
 I highly recommend it to anyone looking for an extraordinary wildlife adventure in Alaska.”— TripAdvisor Review

 “The Anan Bear Trip felt like a dream come true.
 The beautiful forest surrounding us, along with the chance to get up close to the bears, made it the absolute highlight of my entire Alaska trip.
 The guides from Seawind Aviation were not only professional but also incredibly friendly, which added to the overall experience.
 I can’t stress enough how wonderful this tour is, and it’s something you must not miss when visiting Alaska.”— TripAdvisor Review

 “Anan Bear Watching turned out to be even better than I had imagined.
 The lush and scenic forest was a sight to behold, and getting so close to the bears was truly awesome.
 I wholeheartedly recommend this experience to anyone.
 If you’re thinking about it, just do it – you won’t regret it.”— TripAdvisor Review